Do I Like Him, Or Is He Just... Nearby?

 AdvertisementADVERTISEMENT

 That’s another thing that happens when we’re in close proximity to someone: our brain extrapolates data based on our interactions with them.
-“If you’re proximal to someone, or in their vicinity, it’s very likely that when you extrapolate from that, they’re going to have a shared interest with you,” Dr Sandra Wheatley, a social psychologist, tells R29.
+“If you’re proximal to someone, or in their vicinity, it’s very likely that when you extrapolate from that, they’re going to have a shared interest with you,” Dr. Sandra Wheatley, a social psychologist, tells Refinery29.
 If you both go to the same gym, for example, it’s safe to assume you both enjoy fitness.
-If you keep bumping into the same guy in the library, maybe it’s because he loves books as much as you do.
-You may even extrapolate that they’re single, if you see them on their own all the time.
+If you keep bumping into the same guy at the library, maybe it’s because he loves books as much as you do.
+You may even extrapolate that they’re single if you see them on their own all the time.

 AdvertisementADVERTISEMENT

-If you’re constantly seeking affection from someone who isn’t actually into you, or if it’s someone you can’t have (yes, I’m talking about that flirty married guy in the office who never wears his wedding ring), it’s bound to have a negative impact on your self-worth.
+If you’re constantly seeking affection from someone who isn’t actually into you, or if it’s someone you can’t have, it’s bound to have a negative impact on your self-worth.
 So what do you do if you have an unrequited crush on someone you see on the daily?
 One word: boundaries.

 AdvertisementADVERTISEMENT